AlexVOiceover/Website/README.md

 ## 4 `A peek to the future`
 I wanted to add the last project of the application to this website, it is a great way to see in one glance my evolution in these weeks while preparing my aplication.

+Regarding the JavaScript part of this project we just need to add to each `h2.collapsible`, an event listener that adds or removes the class `collapsed`.